Hosokawa Harumoto

-Hosokawa Harumoto (細川 晴元) was a Japanese daimyō of the Muromachi and Sengoku periods, and the head of the Hosokawa clan.
+was a Japanese daimyō of the Muromachi and Sengoku periods, and the head of the Hosokawa clan.
 Harumoto's childhood name was Sōmei-maru (聡明丸).
 He was born to Hosokawa Sumimoto, another renowned samurai of the Muromachi era.

 Early life

 Harumoto succeeded to a house at the age of seven, after his father's death in 1520.
 While still a minor, he was supported by his caretaker Miyoshi Motonaga.
 His childhood name was Rokurō (六郎).

 Shogun Deputy (Kanrei)

 In 1531, Harumoto defeated Hosokawa Takakuni, and regained the power.
 In addition, he feared Motonaga who had got credit and killed him next year.